JeffSeirre/DQN-TicTacToe/README.md

 You can play a game against the NN at https://tictactoe-ai.streamlit.app/

 # Next steps
+Add other opponents trained by an Advantage A2C method.
 Build an extension to NxN playing fields with a winning condition of M symbols in a row for arbitrary N, M.